You are here

 • balancing research production with capacity strengthening (including research communications training)

-• working with least developed countries, and underserved research environments and groups
+• working with low- and middle-income counties (LMICs), and underserved research environments and groups

 • mentoring as a tool for deepening critical thinking and rigour at all levels and quality control